gongahkia/nidus-core/README.md

 * Everything below must be synced to relevant schema in firebase and ensure values are updated live
 * Remove bug on both chart displays where clicking it brings users to another page, that isn't necessary anymore
+* Make the "Mission" page its own unique page with its own topbar instead of just being a component

 Logged in user